Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-5-Enhancing-Copilot.md

 #### Step 3.3: Using Custom Agents

+> [!IMPORTANT]
+> At present, it is not possible to run the custom agent within your IDE unless you are using VS Code Insiders.
+If you are not using Insiders, skip this step.
+You will be able to use you custom agent in Lab 7 with Copilot Coding Agent

 Once created, you can invoke your custom agent in Copilot Chat by selecting it from the mode dropdown:

 > Tip: You can also use custom agents in the CLI as well as with Copilot Coding Agent in GitHub.com which we will cover in Lab 7